richardklose/LosungenAPI/README.md

 # LosungenAPI
-a nodejs API For Accessing Herrenhuther Losungen via HTTP Requests.
+a nodejs API For Accessing Herrehuter Losungen via HTTP Requests.
 Have a look at http://losungen.klose.cloud to see it in action.

 ## Installation
 ### Get source